 Immersing students in the nature of STEAM

 The centerpiece of our school group experience is the guided walk with students on the John Wing Trail for 90 minutes.
-Each class will be led by one of our Naturalists thru the Salt Marsh, to the island and then the Tidal Flats.
-Trail Presentations can be tailored to your specific curriculum needs, if you return the Trail Focus Form.
-What is observed outside will be revisited inside.
-There are areas on each floor, where interpreters are available to explain the exhibits and answer questions.
+Each class will be led by one of our Naturalists through the Salt Marsh, to Wing Island and then the Tidal Flats.
+Trail Presentations can be tailored to your specific curriculum needs if you return the Trail Focus Form.
+What students observe outside will be revisited inside.
+There are areas on each floor where interpreters are available to explain the exhibits and answer questions.

-Downstairs you will explore the Tide Pool, Turtle Bay, Bird Alley and Wild Art room along with the jellies, lobster, sea ravens and more.
-There are paper puzzles of the 3 ecosystems to make and take home.
-Depending on the time of year, Wild Art projects usually are an opportunity to create one of our critters.
+• Downstairs you will explore the Tide Pool, Turtle Bay, Bird Alley, and the Wild Art room along with the aquarium and our jellies, lobsters, sea ravens and other local specimens.
+Depending on the time of year, inside the Wild Art projects, there is usually an opportunity to create one of our critters.
 We have several young head-start programs in progress to view with our collection of 100+ live aquarium residents.

-We recommend at least 60 minutes in the museum.
-If you have made arrangements for special projects or presentations, please confirm with payment, due two weeks in advance of your visit.
+• We recommend at least 60 minutes in the Museum.
+If you have made arrangements for special projects or presentations, please confirm with the total payment, due two weeks in advance of your visit.
 Children who are preschool thru 5th grades are $9.00 each and Middle/High Schoolers are $12.00 each.
 Teachers and school staff are free w/school ID.
 Parent chaperones ($8.00 fee) may pay at the door before joining the students.
-Everyone will receive a wristband as their “ticket” into the museum.
+Everyone will receive a wristband as their “ticket” into the Museum.
 Teachers should plan to leave the bus for a quick “get organized” meeting in the parking lot before the students are dismissed from the bus.

 Please contact me with questions and/or special requests.